MadPonyInteractive/MadQt/docs/plugin_creator.md

 ##### Prerequisites
-In order to install this application you will need to first [install the MadQt pip package.](https://madponyinteractive.github.io/MadQt/get-started.html)
+In order to run this application you will need to first [install the MadQt pip package.](https://madponyinteractive.github.io/MadQt/get-started.html)

 In a command line type the following